 The potential benefits of working with absurdity in different parts of an organisation may be many – more humour, creativity, fairness, authenticity, learning, wellbeing and engagement.

 The trick is recognising that absurdity never really goes away for good, and so to enjoy the ride.

 The potential risks of ignoring absurdity are tragic and grave – despair, anxiety, isolation and helplessness will be experienced across an organisation.
 Many talented employees may be wrestling with absurdities.

 Discussing and expressing a sense of the absurd is a cathartic release valve that can take the pressure off the demand that everything be sensible, functional and answerable at all times.

 It is worth HR and managers stopping to ask just how ‘reasonable’ something really is, to whom, and if other forms of contradictory reasoning are in operation.

 The trick is recognising that absurdity never really goes away for good, and so to enjoy the ride – the journey being the destination.
 Might it be absurd for HR to suggest otherwise?

 About Tom Calvard

-Lecturer in HRM and organisational behaviour at University of Edinburgh Business School
+Senior Lecturer in HRM and organisation studies at University of Edinburgh Business School